 - Edema: This can be caused by any brain injury because it is swelling in the brain.
-The skull cannot stretch to accomodate the swelling which could result in a buildup of pressure in the brain.
+The skull cannot stretch to accommodate the swelling which could result in a buildup of pressure in the brain.

 - Skull Fracture: If this occurs the brain will most likely sustain severe damage.
 The skull does not have bone marrow, making it very strong and difficult to break.
 However, if the brain does fracture it is unable to absorb the impact of a hard hit.